guptaakashdeep/akashdeepgupta/README.md

 - [SparkExceptionLogger](https://github.com/guptaakashdeep/SparkExceptionLogger) - A Lightweight Easy-to-Integrate Custom Spark Exception Logger written in Python to log all the exception details from a Spark Job into an S3 Location or a Table that can be queried via any Query Engine like Athena, Trino, DuckDB etc.
 - [Concepts-Library](https://github.com/guptaakashdeep/Concepts-Library) - A collection of practical examples and implementations showcasing key concepts for Apache Spark and Apache Airflow.
-- [spark-minio-project](https://github.com/guptaakashdeep/spark-minio-project) - Builds a Spark Standalone Cluster on Docker in local with MinIO integration
+- [spark-minio-project](https://github.com/guptaakashdeep/spark-minio-project) - Builds a Spark Standalone Cluster on Docker in local with MinIO integration.
 - [easy-alterator](https://github.com/guptaakashdeep/easy-alterator) - A utility for altering v1 Parquet External tables which uses AWS Glue Catalog as Hive metastore.
 Implemeted using AWS Boto3.
 - [backfeed-generator](backfeed-generator) - Airflow Workflow for generating a gzipped feed csv file from an Hive/Athena table along with checksum, DDL and control file.
 This implementation is via Python, Apache Spark and Bash script.
 - [WAP-Implementation](https://github.com/guptaakashdeep/WAP-implementation) - Write Audit Publish Data Quality Pattern implementation using Apache Spark with Apache Iceberg Tables on AWS with AWS Glue Catalog for both Icerberg version < 1.2.0 and version >= 1.2.0 .
 Also includes Auditing data using AWS PyDeequ.